omolewadavids/RetinopathyChatBot/README.md

 ## Loading and Preprocessing

-The preprocessing pipeline is the following:

-### Images were downloaded from Kaggle
-Google Colab was used as a platform for this dataset.
+### The NLP was processed on the Google Colab while the Image classification was processed on my personal machine

 ### Resize All Images
-The given images were mostly very large. ~2000 by ~2000.
-So to keep things unifrom all images were scaled down to 512 by 512.
+The images were of different sizes.
+I created Height and width columns for each images and resized the images

 ### Checking Blurness of Images